defeo/class-cost/technical-annex.md

 The website will be maintained for at least 4 years after the end of the Action.
 The aim is for it to become a standard source of information for the field, and be kept up to date in the long term.

-In the last year of the Action, selected lectures from the schools, plus invited essays if necessary, will be considered to become chapters of a book edited under the supervision of the Action and published with an academic publisher.
+In the last year of the Action, selected lectures from the Training Schools, plus invited essays if necessary, will be considered to become chapters of a book edited under the supervision of the Action and published with an academic publisher.